WebAssembly/spec/document/core/appendix/algorithm.rst

    However, this distinction does not otherwise affect validation, so is ignored here.
    In the graph representation, all recursive types are effectively infinitely :ref:`unrolled <aux-unroll-rectype>`.

-We further assume that :ref:`validation <valid-valtype>` and :ref:`subtyping <match-valtype>` checks are defined on value types, as well as a few auxiliary functions on compound types:
+We further assume that :ref:`validation <valid-valtype>` and :ref:`subtyping <match-valtype>` checks are defined on value types, as well as a few auxiliary functions on composite types:

 .. code-block:: pseudo